code-chandan/MechaGrip/journal.md

 ---

 ### [Day 3] Baseplate From Hell
 The robot base was not cooperating.
-Tried 3 different geometries to reduce print time, weight, and wiring chaos.
+Tried 3 different geometries to reduce print time, ight, and wiring chaos.
 Landed on a hexagonal structure with central pass-through.
 Sexy and practical.
 **Hours spent:** 2.5 hours

 | Image | Description |